Kabadougou Kingdom: French administration

 Like the kingdom, colonial forces became dependent on slave labor.
 They would be used to assist in transportation of materials and were even given to tirailleurs.
 François Clozel worried for the region's stability in the event of abolition.
 Since January 1898 tension spurred between Conrard and Moriba and culminated in a feud over stolen captives in February 1899.
 A foya admitted two were located at one of thefaamas camps.
 Two slaves revealed that Moriba ordered foya leader Kurami Moro to steal captives to sell in place of subjects.
 Conrard did not act as he felt he did not have the proper manpower.
 On 24 March 1899, the faama and foya were arrested and Ismailia Touré was designated regent; in addition to 455 sofanyi were disarmed.
-Moriba was tried in Siguiri, deposed, then exiled to Bafoulabè on 6 May.
+Moriba was tried in Siguiri, deposed, then exiled to Bafoulabe on 6 May.
 He was then moved to Bingerville where Governor-General of French West Africa Noël Ballay pardoned him on 11 June 1901, returning to Odienné on 10 August.
 Conrard organized an election that resulted in Mody Swarè Tourè becoming chief on 15 April 1899.
 Ismailia, despite being favored by Conrard, was unable to acquire the throne as he was not a son of Vakaba; instead, he was named assistant chief, although he died shortly after on 8 May.
 Swarè's younger brother Lanténé Sidiki Torè replaced him.
 The French had quickly noticed of his lacking governing capabilities and placed him under forced residence in Séguéla on 16 January 1901.
 Sidiki replaced him but was also placed under forced residence to a post by the Bandama river in June 1902, caused by his refusal to help Moriba pay off his debts.
 In 1903, Ibrahima Touré II was sworn in and ruled until 1934.